Anjigadu/designpatterns/head_first/pattern_definition.md

 > It allows you to compose objects in tree structure to represent the part - whole hierarchies. composite lets the client to treat object and composites uniformly.

+#### 13. State Pattern

+> It allows an object to alter its behaviour when its internal state changes.
+The object will appear to change its class.